The Insect Repellent DEET

 - Contact the National Pesticide Information Center (NPIC) 1-800-858-7378

 Este Web page está disponible en español

 DEET (chemical name, N,N-diethyl-meta-toluamide) is the active ingredient in many insect repellent products.
-It is used to repel biting pests such as mosquitoes and ticks, including ticks that may carry Lyme disease.
-Every year, approximately one-third of the U.S. population is expected to use DEET.
-Products containing DEET currently are available to the public in a variety of liquids, lotions, sprays, and impregnated materials (e.g., wrist bands).
+It is widely used to repel biting pests such as mosquitoes and ticks.
+Every year, an estimated one-third of the U.S. population use DEET to protect them from mosquito-borne illnesses like West Nile Virus or malaria and tick-borne illnesses like Lyme disease and Rocky Mountain spotted fever.
+Products containing DEET currently are available to the public in a variety of liquids, lotions, sprays, and impregnated materials (e.g., towelettes, roll on).
 Formulations registered for direct application to human skin contain from 4 to 100% DEET.
 Except for a few veterinary uses, DEET is registered for use by consumers, and it is not used on food.

-DEET is designed for direct application to human skin to repel insects, rather than kill them.
+DEET is designed for direct application to people’s skin to repel insects.
+Rather than killing them, DEET works by making it hard for these biting bugs to smell us.
 After it was developed by the U.S. Army in 1946, DEET was registered for use by the general public in 1957.
-Approximately 140 products containing DEET are currently registered with EPA by about 39 different companies.
+Approximately 120 products containing DEET are currently registered with EPA by about 30 different companies.

-After completing a comprehensive re-assessment of DEET, EPA concluded that, as long as consumers follow label directions and take proper precautions, insect repellents containing DEET do not present a health concern.
-Human exposure is expected to be brief, and long-term exposure is not expected.
-Based on extensive toxicity testing, the Agency believes that the normal use of DEET does not present a health concern to the general population.
+After completing a comprehensive re-assessment of DEET, EPA concluded that insect repellents containing DEET do not present a health concern.
+Consumers are advised to read and follow label directions when using any pesticide product, including insect repellents.
+Based on extensive toxicity testing, the Agency believes that the normal use of DEET does not present a health concern to the general population, including children.
 EPA completed this review and issued its reregistration decision (called a RED) in 1998.
 (More about REDs)